We seek out and champion aspiring filmmakers and journalists covering underreported stories.

 Our One World Media Awards recognise the best media coverage of the global south.

-One World Media is a non-profit organisation founded over 30 years ago by a group of journalists who recognised international reporting at that time was limited and often reinforcing stereotypes.
+One World Media is a non-profit organisation founded over 30 years ago by a group of journalists who recognised international reporting at that time was limited and often reinforced stereotypes.
 They set out to encourage and celebrate more and better quality reporting from the global south.

 Since then we have been working to support journalists and filmmakers globally to tell stories that inform and connect us all.